7Rajesh/Institutional-Semantic-Search-and-RAG-System/README.md

 - The verifier checks digits, not words, so "thirty days" would slip past even if the source says something else.
 The optional LLM cross-check catches some of this but not all of it.
 - A question with two parts ("what's the fee and the deadline?") only gets one retrieval pass.
 Splitting it into sub-questions would be the natural next step.
 - Past roughly 100k chunks, swap `IndexFlatIP` for `IndexHNSWFlat` in `index.py`.
-- I built and tested this without access to Hugging Face or a real Ollama instance, so the retrieval quality numbers above are unverified.
-Run `isearch eval` yourself after installing before relying on the threshold it picks.